Understanding WPF Property Trigger

 Getting Started

-Triggers are declared with style and the setter property is used with in the trigger to gets change the target Control.
-The syntax of declaring trigger in XAML is like below.
+Triggers are declared within a style, and the Setter property is used inside the trigger to change the target control.
+The syntax for declaring a trigger in XAML is shown below.

 <Style TargetType="typ_of_control" x:Key="key_name_of_style">